lionelGoffaux/Simple-Game-Of-Life/README.md

 let app = Game.bind("#app")
 ```

-This methode can also take a second parameter to config some options of game in a object
+This methode can also take an object second parameter to config some game options

 ```javascript
 let app = Game.bind("#app", {tps: 10, cellSize: 5, canvasSize: 750, initCellNbr: 20})